HarishDevLab/3D-Earth-and-Moon/README.md

 # 🌍 Earth & Moon 3D Animation

-A 3D animated simulation of Earth and the Moon using **Node.js** and WebGL/Three.js (or your preferred 3D library).
+A 3D animated simulation of Earth and the Moon using **Three.js**.
 This project visually represents the orbital motion and rotation of Earth and its moon in a simple, smooth animation.

 ## 🚀 Features